expectedparrot/edsl/docs/surveys.rst

    └────────┴────────┴─────────┴─────────────────────┘

 Conditional expressions
 ^^^^^^^^^^^^^^^^^^^^^^^
-The expressions themselves (`"student == 'No'"`) are written in Python.
+The rule expressions themselves (`"student == 'No'"`) are written in Python.
 An expression is evaluated to True or False, with the answer substituted into the expression.
 The placeholder for this answer is the name of the question itself.
-In the examples, the answer to q1 is substituted into the expression `"student == 'No'"`, as the name of q1 is "student".
+In the examples, the answer to q1 is substituted into the expression `"color == 'Blue'"`, as the name of q1 is "color".

 Memory